-Before I elaborate on meditation, I want to bring up a few points about how our brain works.
+Before I elaborate more on mediation, I want to bring up a few points about how our brain works.

-Studies have shown that a major contributing risk factor to many of our illnesses, are patients dealing with chronic stress.
-With untreated stress, the synapses, where cells talk to each other in our brain begin to atrophy.
-The dendrites that look like roots sprouting out from a tree begin to wither away, and those messages to our brain and subsequently, the rest of our body fail to get across.
+Studies have shown that a major contributing factor to many hospital visits are patients dealing with chronic stress.
+With untreated chronic stress, the synapses, where cells talk to each other in our brain begin to atrophy.
+The dendrites that look like roots sprouting out from a tree begin to wither away, and those messages to our brain and subsequently the rest of our body fail to get across.

 I’m not saying meditation can fix everything.
 But it is a great practice for anyone to implement into their life where you have nothing to lose and everything to gain.

 Meditation can be a combination of multiple practices.
-From deep breathing, to sitting still in silence, to listening to nature sounds, reading scripture, or simply closing your eyes for a few moments in the shower.
+From deep breathing, to sitting still in silence, to listening to nature sounds, reading scripture, or simply closing your eyes for a few moments in the shower or right when you get in your car before you head to work.
 Meditation doesn’t always look like someone sitting cross legged on the floor with their eyes closed and hands resting on their knees.
 That is the beauty of it, making it your own, and being consistent with it.

-Headspace and Calm (Free Trial + Subscription) are great meditation apps filled with great building blocks to help demystify the barriers that come with meditation.
+- Headspace and Calm (Free Trial + Subscription) are great meditation apps filled with great building blocks to help demystify the barriers that come with meditation.
 There are free trials to take advantage of, but to ultimately continue using them for maximum benefit, you will have to pay for them.
-I currently have a subscription to Headspace going on 2 years now.
+I currently have a subscription to Headspace going on 2 years now (not sponsored).

-YouTube: You can learn just about anything on YouTube so before you spend money on anything, explore mediation videos, even sounds with nature visuals, or mantras and affirmations spoken over a soft tune can be a great start!
-There are literally thousands of videos here.
+- YouTube: You can learn just about anything on YouTube so before you spend money on anything, explore mediation videos, even sounds with nature visuals, or mantras and affirmations spoken over a soft tune can be a great start!
+There are literally thousands of videos.